Background of HOTSPOT

 Why a HOTSPOT project?

 Gulf of Guinea is a hotspot of multiple stressors such as marine and maritime pollution, climate change and overexploitation of aquatic resources.
-At the same time millions of people depend on clean seafood for their livelihood.
+Nevertheless, we know very little of the effects of these stressors on tropical marine environment.
+This lack of knowledge hampers the efforts for sustainable management.
+HOTSPOT targets the degradation of the coastal environment in Ghana, its causes and its socio-economic consequences.

 Learn more about the rationale of the HOTSPOT project